Table of Contents

 So when National Sibling Day approached, I pulled out an old photo album and picked out a charming photo of us from 1980 standing in front of a giant telephone, a prop from Universal Studios Hollywood.
 Luckily I still had something laying around as I hadn’t yet tackled downsizing sentimental items.

-One of the toughest areas to tackle when downsizing and purging your belongings is tackling sentimental items.
+One of the hardest areas to tackle when downsizing and purging your belongings is figuring out what to do with sentimental items.
 I thought clothes would be tough.
 They were a breeze compared to this.

 These items include journals, photos, letters and other personal papers which capture moments in time.
 No one else would value them, but me.
 If anyone has looked back at their personal papers, you may understand this feeling of being transported as if through a time machine, into the thoughts and feelings you had at the moment pen touched paper or the shutter of a camera clicked.